AdaCore/spark2014/docs/lrm/source/packages.rst

-2. A Refined_Depends aspect is permitted on a body_stub (if one is present) or subprogram body if and only if it has a declaration in the visible part of an enclosing package and the declaration has a Depends aspect which denotes a state abstraction declared by the package and the refinement of the state abstraction is visible.
+2. A Refined_Depends aspect is permitted on a body_stub (if one is present) or subprogram body if and only if it has a declaration in the specification of an enclosing package and the declaration has a Depends aspect which denotes a state abstraction declared by the package and the refinement of the state abstraction is visible.